slbailey/Retrovue/docs/components/content-manager.md

 - ✅ Manages the authoritative content library
 - ✅ Provides content metadata to scheduling systems
 - ✅ Handles content quality and review processes
+- ✅ Nominates content for promotion to Broadcast Domain

 **What Content Manager DOES NOT:**